donb/Zend-Framework-Skeleton/README.md

 Description
 ===========

-This is a Zend Framework Skeleton built without Zend_Application.
+This is a Zend Framework Skeleton, below you'll find some specs about it.

-This are some specs regarding the skeleton:

 * Zend Framework
 * Module structure